Your Survival Guide to Present and Past Tense Verbs

 Immediate future actionHang on, I’ll talk with the waiter now.Espera aí, falo já com o empregado.

-[!warning] Regarding the “immediate future” use case This is a very specific use case scenario.
-Future actions normally use different verb tenses like these 👇
+[!warning] About the “immediate future” use case This is a specific use case.
+Future actions normally use different verb tenses 👇

 • “Vou falar” = I will speak (future, not necessarily right now)